PrestonRooker/DDoorDebugMod/README.md

 Follow these steps to update the mod if you already have a previous version installed.

 1. Download the latest plugin of format DDoorDebug.dll from https://github.com/PrestonRooker/DDoorDebugMod/releases
-2. Find Death's Door in your steam library, right click and go to Manage>Browse Local Files
+2. Find Death's Door in your steam library, right click and go to Manage -> Browse Local Files
 3. You should be in a directory containing a folder named BepInEx
 4. Go to BepInEx/plugins
-5. Delete the existing DDoorDebug.dll
-6. Move your new DDoorDebug.dll into the same folder, where the old DDoorDebug.dll was
+5. Move your new DDoorDebug.dll into the same folder, replacing the old DDoorDebug.dll
-7. Now the mod is updated, the next time you open Death's Door it will be running the new version
+6. Now the mod is updated, the next time you open Death's Door it will be running the new version

-8. If the mod doesn't appear to be functioning, try this dll instead (install using the update instructions starting from step 2): https://drive.google.com/file/d/1-XPTtx3V8XRR-AbYEeXwtyY5UrRUn69s/view?usp=sharing (this is mod version 0.3.3,.net 4.8 dll should be added to the next release.)
+7. If the mod doesn't appear to be functioning, try this dll instead (install using the update instructions starting from step 2): https://drive.google.com/file/d/1-XPTtx3V8XRR-AbYEeXwtyY5UrRUn69s/view?usp=sharing (this is mod version 0.3.3,.net 4.8 dll should be added to the next release.)

 ## Usage
 ```